NERC-CEH/catalogue/docs/new-catalogue.md

 </@skeleton.master>
 ```

-you can get access to your values of the focument on the root level, in the above example `title` is a value on the document
+you can get access to your values of the document on the root level, in the above example `title` is a value on the document

 Anything else is up to you